andreassiegel/timeular-cli/README.md

   timeular start [activityName]  Start tracking for a specific activity, stops current tracking
                                  before starting a new one
-  timeular stop                  Stops tracking current activity timeular status                Shows the current activity tracking status timeular list                  Lists all activities that are available for tracking
+  timeular stop                  Stops tracking current activity timeular continue              Continues tracking of a previous activity timeular status                Shows the current activity tracking status timeular list                  Lists all activities that are available for tracking